 - Societal factors (Brexit)

-Expecting a perfectly accurate and precise prediction for each test you run just isn’t realistic – the context is too complex.
+Expecting a perfectly accurate and precise prediction for each experiment you run just isn’t realistic – the context of each online experimentation test is too complex.

 Challenge #2: Working with averages

-Then there’s the issue that, when it comes to reporting, your CRO team is more often than not working with averages – in fact, averages of averages.
+The next challenge is that your CRO team is working with averages – in fact, the averages of averages.

-Bottom line?
-What you’re doing is shifting an average.
 On average, an average customer, exposed to an average A/B test will perform… averagely.
-There’s nothing earth shattering about that.
-Averages fundamentally lie.

 Challenge #3: Multiple tests